-- July 15 the Company announced its partnership with Avanti Communications, a leading Satellite service operator across Africa; - July 29 the Company announced a signed agreement with Nuran Wireless to provide more than 1,333 Smart Off-Grid power systems for their Orange DRC service.
-The contract has an estimated value of \$8 \$10 million CAD over the next three years, with a minimum of \$750,000 to ship this year; - August 19 the Company announced its joint project with Facebook Research and Mayu Telecomunicaciones to create an independent study to validate and quantify the benefits of Smart Power;
+- July 15 the Company announced its partnership with Avanti Communications, a leading Satellite service operator across Africa. - July 29 the Company announced a signed agreement with NuRAN Wireless to provide more than 1,333 Smart Off-Grid power systems for their Orange Democratic Republic of the Congo (DRC) service.
+The contract has an estimated value of \$8,000,000 to- \$10,000,000 over the next three years, with a minimum of \$750,000 to ship this year in 2021, of which \$786,000 had shipped as of Q3 2021, exceeding the 2021 minimum commitment. - August 19 the Company announced its joint project with Facebook Research and Mayu Telecomunicaciones to create an independent study to validate and quantify the benefits of Smart Power.
+The findings of this study will be jointly used by Facebook and Clear Blue to educate and promote the use of clean solar wireless power by other global telco operators.